Cuz77/disaster_nlp_pipeline/README.md

 ## Dependencies

 Libraries used for this project:

-- pandas
+- joblib
-- matplotlib
+- nltk
-- numpy
+- re
-- sklearn for modeling, testing, and assesing
+- sklearn
+- sqlalchemy
-- wordcloud
+- sys
-- collections
+- warnings

 ## Summary

-TODO.....................
+This repository houses files for NLP ML algorythm that can predict themes for messages related to natural disasters.
+The project includes an ETL pipeline for datasets provided in csv files, ML pipeline with tuned hyperparameters, and a Flask app that can be used to predict themese for new messages.